Sbrusselers/Oefening-team-1/README.md

 **Create a GitHub repository**:

 The Release Manager creates a new public repository on GitHub, named DataAnalysisProject.
-Add a README.md file with a brief project description: "A collaborative data analysis project using Databricks and Python.
+Add a README.md file with a brief project description: "A collaborative data analysis project using Databricks and Python."

 **Exercise Steps**

-**1. Release Managers (Martijn/Sussanne/Jasper**:
+**1. Release Managers (Martijn/Sussanne/Jasper)**:

 Add all team members as collaborators to the GitHub repository.
 In Databricks, link the workspace to the DataAnalysisProject repository (via Repos).